yangclaraliu/2019nCoV_proportion_asym/README.md

-This project only analyses secondary data that has already been compiled by other studies.
+This project only analyses secondary data included in:
 - Li, Qun, et al. "Early transmission dynamics in Wuhan, China, of novel coronavirus–infected pneumonia."
 New England Journal of Medicine (2020).
 - Nishiura, Hiroshi, Natalie M. Linton, and Andrei R. Akhmetzhanov.
 "Serial interval of novel coronavirus (COVID-19) infections."
 International Journal of Infectious Diseases (2020).
 - Bi, Qifang, et al. "Epidemiology and Transmission of COVID-19 in Shenzhen China: Analysis of 391 cases and 1,286 of their close contacts".
 MedRXiv (2020).